Are schools still relevant in teaching us foreign languages in the 21st century? Let's find out together.

 The biggest attractions are the 4th of July fireworks.
 Cities all over the USA compete against each other in who has the biggest and the most long-lasting firework display.
 Not only this but right before the day itself, they offer details on their websites on where is the best place to go to see the 4th of July fireworks, what you can find there – apart from the show – and what other events they have scheduled for the American Independence Day.

-Yet, have you ever wondered how you say Happy Independence Day in other languages?
+Have you ever wondered how you say Happy 4th of July in other languages?

 Probably not!
 That’s why we prepared something special for you.
-Below there is a list of 33 languages from across the globe so that you can wish your American friends a “Happy Independence Day” in more than just English.
-So basically, it’s 33 ways of celebrating the US Independence Day!
+Below there is a list of 7 languages from across the globe so that you can wish your American friends a “Happy 4th of July” in more than just English.
+So basically, it’s 7 ways of celebrating US Independence Day!
 Let’s get some knowledge under our belt today.

 How to say “Happy Independence Day” in 33 languages